tensorlakeai/indexify/README.md

 ## Create and Deploy durable, Data-Intensive Agentic Workflows

-Indexify simplifies building and serve durable, multi-stage workflows as python functions inter-connected as graphs and automagically deploys them as APIs.
+Indexify simplifies building and serving durable, multi-stage workflows as inter-connected python functions and automagically deploys them as APIs.

+Workflows end-points can be -
+* `Pipelines` - linear sequence of functions.
+* `Graphs` - parallel branches of pipelines, including conditional branching of data-flow.

 Some of the use-cases that you can use Indexify for -